 Above all, don’t stress.
 Yes, there is a lot to do.
 No, it’s not always easy.
 Yes, it is all worth it!
 It’s only as overwhelming as you let it be, and in the long run the Visa nonsense will seem like a distant memory when you’re sipping a café con leche in La Plaza Mayor.

-Over the coming weeks I’ll be loading up this blog with everything auxiliar related that I wish I had known when I touched down in 2011.
-What burning questions to you have?
-What’s stressing you out the most?
-And to the veteran Language Assistants – what advice would you add?
-Have I left anything out?
-Comment below and don’t forget to follow come back soon! 👇👇👇
+Over the coming weeks I’ll be loading up this blog with everything auxiliar related that I wish I had known when I touched down in 2011, so if you have questions no is the time to ask ’em!
+Drop a line in the comments below with your questions 👇👇👇

 PS: As promised above, consulate links!